New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Pipeline improvements

 We first developed an approximate statistic to collect individual detector triggers.
 Similar to other pipelines, we set a particular SNR threshold ($\rho_\mathrm{collect}$) to collect triggers from individual detectors.
 The primary reason behind this is to reduce the number of triggers passed to the next steps of the pipeline (coincidence analysis, veto and coherent score calculation) as these steps are computationally expensive (another reason is storage space constraints when saving a large number of triggers on disk).
 For collecting the triggers in a $(2, 2)$-only search, one can simply use $|\rho_{22}|^2>\rho^2_\mathrm{collect}$.
-For the HM case, if we naively use $|\rho_{22}|^2+|\rho_{33}|^2+|\rho_{44}|^2>\rho^2_\mathrm{collect}$, the number of collected triggers increases by a factor of over $100$ (using the same value of $\rho_\mathrm{collect}$ as the $(2, 2)$-only case \cite{Wad23_Pipeline}).
-To ameliorate this, we develop in Ref.~\cite{Wad23_Pipeline} a new marginalized statistic ($\rho_\mathrm{HM}$) which exploits the fact that the values of $|\rho_{33}/\rho_{22}|$ and $|\rho_{44}/\rho_{22}|$ are bounded for physical signals (as opposed to Gaussian noise triggers where the values $|\rho_{33}/\rho_{22}|$ and $|\rho_{44}/\rho_{22}|$ can be arbitrarily large).
-The statistic $\rho_\mathrm{HM}$ includes marginalization over physically possible amplitude ratios of higher harmonics.
-To make the computation of $\rho_\mathrm{HM}$ faster, we maximize (instead of marginalizing) over the phases of HM and also over all the remaining intrinsic and extrinsic binary parameters (although this can be improved in future studies).
-We collect single-detector triggers using $\rho^2_\mathrm{HM}>\rho^2_\mathrm{collect}$ and we use a larger value of the collection threshold as compared to the $(2, 2)$-only case.
-The downside of increasing the value of $\rho_\mathrm{collect}$ is that low-SNR events can fall below our threshold bar.
-This is indeed the reason behind our pipeline missing some of the low-SNR events reported by $(2, 2)$-only pipelines in the previous literature, see Section~\ref{sec:LVC} below for more details.
-The particular choice of $\rho_\mathrm{collect}$ that we made in the current paper is currently not a bottleneck for our search and can be improved in the future.
+For the HM case, if we naively use $|\rho_{22}|^2+|\rho_{33}|^2+|\rho_{44}|^2>\rho^2_\mathrm{collect}$, the number of collected triggers increases by a factor of over $100$ (using the same value of $\rho_\mathrm{collect}$ as the $(2, 2)$-only case \citepalias{Wad23_Pipeline}).
+To ameliorate this, we develop a new marginalized statistic to collect triggers ($\rho^2_\mathrm{single-det}>\rho^2_\mathrm{collect}$ in~\citetalias{Wad23_Pipeline}).
+We exploit the fact that the values of $|\rho_{33}/\rho_{22}|$ and $|\rho_{44}/\rho_{22}|$ are bounded for physical signals (as opposed to Gaussian noise triggers where the values $|\rho_{33}/\rho_{22}|$ and $|\rho_{44}/\rho_{22}|$ can be arbitrarily large), see Fig.~2 of \citepalias{Wad23_Pipeline}.
+We therefore marginalize over the space of physically possible amplitude ratios of higher harmonics using a pre-computed prior samples for $|\rho_{ii}/\rho_{22}|$ (which are derived from our astrophysical prior).
+Note that the prior on $|\rho_{ii}/\rho_{22}|$ can be very different for templates in different regions of parameter space.
+For example, the median of our prior for $|\rho_{33}/\rho_{22}|$ is 0.04 for Bank 0 (a low-mass bank), while it is 0.3 for Bank 14 (a high-mass bank).
+If we did not include such a prior, we would indeed expect to encounter a large loss of sensitivity on including HM.
+To make the computation of $\rho^2_\mathrm{single-det}$ faster, we maximize (instead of marginalizing) over the phases of HM and also over all the remaining intrinsic and extrinsic binary parameters.